StevensND/ue4-emuswitch-60fps/Sonic Racing Crossworlds/readme.md

 > [!WARNING]
 **THIS MOD IS STATIC**.
 This means that you'll get slowdowns if you aren't getting Stable FPS.

-If you can't get Stable FPS, then apply OC.
 Otherwise just wait for a Dynamic FPS version (this one is work in progress yet).

 > [!NOTE]
 If you're a Switch user (real hardware, not emulation) and want stable FPS you need to apply OC (Overclocking) to your Switch